yy665/FindMyRA/README.md

 # FindMyRA
-A database-driven web app for professors to find potential students and students to find potential research opportunities.
+FindMyRA is a database-driven web app for professors to find potential students and students to find potential research opportunities.